 When slowing down, ask fellow passengers to provide an extra pair of eyes, alerting you of nearby boats and even debris.
 Even if you have 20/20 vision yourself, nearby boaters may not!
 Bad weather can bring torrential downpours and thick fogs, so it’s important to reduce speeds and keep a lookout.

 You should also turn on your navigation lights!
 These aren’t only for nighttime navigation, they’re also there for foggy conditions.
 It allows boaters to see your vessel’s bow and stern and from wading too close.

 If the storm has brought lightning with it, you need to disconnect all electric equipment.
 And obviously, don’t touch anything metal!

-You should have a boat emergency kit at all times.
-There’s an entire list of emergency kit items you should carry (click here to read)—especially if you’re on coastal or large bodies of water.
+You should have a boat emergency kit and certain life-saving safety equipment at all times, especially if you’re on coastal or large bodies of water.
 When in rough seas, that’s the time you should be breaking certain items out of lockers to have them close by.
 You should do the following: